salvois/LargeXlsx/README.md

 For example to create a yellow fill, use: `var yellowFill = xlsxWriter.Stylesheet.CreateSolidFill("ffff00")`.

-A default empty fill can be referenced with the fill ID `XlsxFill.None`.
+The built-in `XlsxFill.None` object provides a default empty fill.

 #### Borders

 Currently, a set of top, right, bottom and left cell borders of the same color is supported.
 To create a new set of borders, call the `CreateBorder` method of the `XlsxStylesheet` object.
 The color is a string of hexadecimal digits in RRGGBB format.
-The `BorderStyleValues` enum from the Office Open XML library defines the kind of border of each cell side, such as `None`, `Thin`, `Medium`, `Thick`, `Double`, `Dashed`, `Dotted` and others.
+The `XlsxBorder.Style` enum defines the kind of border of each cell side, such as `None`, `Thin`, `Thick`, `Dashed` and others.
 Using named arguments is recommended to improve readability.

     public XlsxBorder CreateBorder(
             string hexRgbColor,
-            BorderStyleValues top = BorderStyleValues.None,
+            XlsxBorder.Style top    = XlsxBorder.Style.None,
-            BorderStyleValues right = BorderStyleValues.None,
+            XlsxBorder.Style right  = XlsxBorder.Style.None,
-            BorderStyleValues bottom = BorderStyleValues.None,
+            XlsxBorder.Style bottom = XlsxBorder.Style.None,
-            BorderStyleValues left = BorderStyleValues.None)
+            XlsxBorder.Style left   = XlsxBorder.Style.None)

-For example to create a thin black border on the left side only, use: `var leftBorder = xlsxWriter.Stylesheet.CreateBorder("000000", left: BorderStyleValues.Thin)`.
+For example to create a thin black border on the left side only, use: `var leftBorder = xlsxWriter.Stylesheet.CreateBorder("000000", left: XlsxBorder.Style.Thin)`.

-A default empty border set can be referenced with the border ID `XlsxBorder.None`.
+The built-in `XlsxBorder.None` object provides a default empty border set.

 #### Number formats